|You can find Hacktoberfest FAQ here. Below you can find answers to some Jenkins-specific questions.|

 Jenkins project contains lots of materials about contributing to the project.
 Here are some links which may help:

-Projects in the table above also have their own documentation to help newcomers.
+Suggested project ideas also have their own documentation to help newcomers.

-All featured projects are monitored by their maintainers, and you will likely get a review within few days.
+All featured projects are monitored by their maintainers, and you will likely get a review within a few days.
 Reviews in other repositories and plugins may take longer.
 In case of delays, ping us in the hacktoberfest channel in Gitter.
 Unmerged pull-requests also count in Hacktoberfest, so merge delays won’t block you from getting prizes.

 See our Event Kit.